 Home to eight unique mammal species found only on the islands, including the island fox and deer mouse, you’ll find solitude and beauty on Channel Islands National Park.

 The boat ride to Santa Cruz Island via the Ventura Harbor Village is one hour but can be longer, depending on stops and wildlife sightings.
 In summer, you can spot blue and humpback whales from the ferry.
 The island is home to one of the world’s largest sea caves, Painted Cave.
 If the weather is good, the boat makes a stop here.
-Note that beginning Nov.
-1, 2019, construction on a new pier at Scorpion Anchorage is nearing completion in late 2020.
+Note that the construction on a new pier at Scorpion Anchorage is nearing completion in late 2020.
 Check www.nps.gov/chis/planyourvisit/conditions.htm or the Island Packers website, home of the official Channel Islands ferry concessionaire, for updates on pier progress.

 “I would encourage everyone to go,” says Rebekah Evans, former executive director of Ventura County Lodging Association, who learned to scuba dive off the islands.
 “You can go for the day or take a dinner cruise around the island and see whales.
 What I love is our captains are so aware of our animals.
 They’ll even spot whales with babies.”

 No one lives on the islands today, but the Island Chumash people inhabited them for thousands of years, making tomols, a type of plank canoe, to navigate between islands.
 Human remains dating back more than 13,000 years were discovered on Santa Rosa island in 1959, making them some of North America’s oldest ever found.